A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective: Vision + Language

-\textbf{Referring Expression Grounding.} As shown in Fig.~\ref{fig:vl155}, Yang {\it et al.}~\cite{yang2019cross} propose constructing a language-guided visual relation graph to represent the image conditioned on the expression.
-Then, they apply gated GCNs on the graph to learn visual-linguistic fusion and capture multi-order semantic context.
-Yang {\it et al.}~\cite{yang2019dynamic} follow the same graph construction \cite{yang2019cross} but perform dynamic graph attention and convolution on the graph to achieve stepwisely graph reasoning under the guidance of linguistic structure.
-Similar to \cite{yang2019dynamic}, Hu {\it et al.}~\cite{hu2019language} also generate the dynamic visual graph conditioned on language to capture the complex relations.
-Unlike some works~\cite{yang2019cross, yang2020relationship} considering multi-order relations, Wang {\it et al.}~\cite{wang2019neighbourhood} consider direct intra-relations and inter-relations between neighboring objects to form a visual graph.
-They use language-guided graph attention and aggregation to update the node features that adapt to the expression.
-Different from previous methods, Chen {\it et al.}~\cite{chen2022multi} propose constructing a multi-modal graph with random initialized bounding boxes as nodes and the semantic relations between most nearby neighboring nodes as edges.
-They utilize GAT to update node features and bounding boxes and introduce a graph Transformer to prune the nodes and edges iteratively.
-In addition, the GNNs~\cite{kipf2017semi, wang2019dynamic} have been utilized for referring expression segmentation~\cite{huang2020referring, hui2020linguistic} and 3D visual grounding on point clouds~\cite{achlioptas2020referit3d} in a similar manner as for referring expression grounding.
+\textbf{Referring Expression Grounding.} As shown in Fig.~\ref{fig:vl155}, Yang {\it et al.}~\cite{yang2019cross} construct a language-guided visual relation graph, that is conditioned on the expression, to represent the image.
+They apply a gated GCN to the graph to learn visual-linguistic fusion and capture multi-order semantic contexts.
+Yang {\it et al.}~\cite{yang2019dga} follow the same graph construction~\cite{yang2019cross}, but perform dynamic graph attention and convolution on the graph to achieve stepwise graph reasoning under the guidance of the linguistic structure of the expression.
+Similar to~\cite{yang2019dga}, Hu {\it et al.}~\cite{hu2019language} also generate a dynamic visual graph conditioned on the expression to capture complex relations.
+Instead of multi-order relations considered in \cite{yang2019cross,yang2020gre}, Wang {\it et al.}~\cite{wang2019neighbourhood} form a visual graph using direct intra-relations and inter-relations between neighboring objects.
+They use language-guided graph attention and aggregation to update node features.
+Different from previous methods, Chen {\it et al.}~\cite{chen2022multi} construct a multi-modal graph with randomly initialized bounding boxes as nodes and semantic relations between nearest neighboring nodes as edges.
+They utilize a GAT to update node features and bounding boxes, and introduce a graph Transformer to prune the nodes and edges iteratively.
+In addition, GNNs~\cite{kipf2017semi, wang2019dynamic} have been utilized for referring expression segmentation~\cite{huang2020referring, hui2020linguistic} and 3D visual grounding on point clouds~\cite{achlioptas2020referit3d} in a similar manner as for referring expression grounding.